UCU-programming-tasks/palindrome_list/README.md

 # Palindrome List

-My solution for a first programming task from lab 12.
+My solution for the first programming task from lab 12.